cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### Nonexistent entities

-In case when during data filtering the target entity doesn't exist in the control panel, the output is as follows:
+When during data filtering the target entity doesn't exist in the control panel, the output is as follows:

 <div class="notranslate">